gabriel-ribeiro-data/gabriel-ribeiro-data/README.md

 ## About me
 Hello, my name is Gabriel Ribeiro.
 I am an undergraduate student in Computer Science, focusing on enhancing my knowledge in Data Science and Data Analysis, as well as developing programming skills in Python.
-In addition to my studies, I am a chess enthusiast in my free time.
+In addition to my studies, I am a LOTR enthusiast in my free time.

 ## Academic background
 - Undergraduate Computer Science student at Universidade Paulista